List of Gad Guard characters: Radigue

 After being orphaned as a child in a shipwreck, from which he was the only survivor, and losing his memory, Katana wandered aimlessly around Unit Gray until he was found and collected by a man named Radigue.
 A ‘digger’ by trade, Radigue excavated Heavy Metal parts and materials to sell them to mechanics and shops that would fence them to others.
 Radigue raised Katana, taking him around with him as he moved from site to site, only to have him disappear on him one day when he finished the Seven and went.

 Radigue is not a nice man by appearance.
 In fact, he is very distrusting, as his work is competitive, and has his base of operations booby trapped with bombs and other deadly things, all set on trip wires.
 Only Katana has the knowledge of what his traps are, how to avoid them, and how to disarm them.
 He calls his unofficially adopted son a brat and a punk and shoves him around, which shows where Katana got his nasty nature... or maybe Radigue developed it to handle him.
 He does very much love the boy, and while Katana never truly says it out loud, he sees the man as a father-figure, even resenting him for treating him like a child and speaking of his quirks to others (such as an eye-twitch he has that signifies his being happy, being that he never smiles).
-Still, he loves Radigue too...as the digger's untimely death sends him on a blind killing-spree, in which he wipes out those responsible.
+Still, he loves Radigue too, as the digger's untimely death sends him on a blind killing-spree, in which he wipes out those responsible.

 One of the few sentimental objects Katana owns is a brass trumpet, which was made for him by Radigue, with the memory that Katana had, as a boy, seen a man with a trumpet and said that he wanted one too.
 It was retrieving this trumpet as a surprise to him that unfortunately put Radigue in a place to be killed, but he went out swinging.
-Katana keeps the trumpet to remember him by, and taught himself to play it.
+Katana kept the trumpet to remember him by, and taught himself to play it.